teaching-lab/stack-cs-activities/activities/sorting-algorithms/README.md

 # Live sorting algorithms

-In this activity, the students receive cards with numbers and demonstrate sorting algorithms.
+In this activity, the students receive cards with numbers and demonstrate sorting algorithms by sorting themselves.

 | Parameters:        |                                     |
 | -----------------: | :---------------------------------- |